royerlab/napari-chatgpt/README.md

 # What is Omega?

-Omega is a LLM-based and tool-armed autonomous agent that demonstrates the potential for Large Language Models (LLMs) to write image processing and analysis code using napari as image viewer.
+Omega is a LLM-based and tool-armed autonomous agent that demonstrates the potential for Large Language Models (LLMs) to be applied to image processing, analysis and visualisation.
 Can LLM-based agents write image processing code and napari widgets, correct its coding mistakes, perform follow-up analysis, and control the napari viewer?
 The answer appears to be yes.

 #### In this video I ask Omega to segment an image using the [SLIC](https://www.iro.umontreal.ca/~mignotte/IFT6150/Articles/SLIC_Superpixels.pdf) algorithm.
 It makes a first attempt using the implementation in scikit-image, but fails because of an inexistant 'multichannel' parameter.
 Realising that, Omega tries again, and this time, succeeds.
+More video demos below!
 https://user-images.githubusercontent.com/1870994/235768559-ca8bfa84-21f5-47b6-b2bd-7fcc07cedd92.mp4